pyinstaller/pyinstaller/doc/source/Manual.rst

     import os
     ...
     if getattr(sys, 'frozen', False):
-        # we are running in a pyinstaller bundle
+        # we are running in a |PyInstaller| bundle
         basedir = sys._MEIPASS
     else:
-        # we are running in a normal python environment
+        # we are running in a normal Python environment
         basedir = os.path.dirname(__file__)

 The |PyInstaller| |bootloader| adds the attribute ``frozen`` to the ``sys`` module.
 If that attribute exists, your script has been launched by the |bootloader|.
-When that is true, ``sys._MEIPASS`` contains the path to the folder containing your script and any other files or folders bundled with it.
+When that is true, ``sys._MEIPASS`` (note the underscore in the name) contains the path to the folder containing your script and any other files or folders bundled with it.
 For one-folder mode this is the distribution folder.
 For one-file mode it is the temporary folder created by the |bootloader| .